-Previously, at the Tibetan Buddhist Resource Center (an online library which is now called the Buddhist Digital Resource Center), I designed, raised $2.5 million (with success increased to $5 million), and started a program to “crowd-source” the digitization of Tibetan texts in Asia.
-While the initial goal was 500,000 pages per-year, the program preserved 5.6 million pages over three years.
-The program was successful because it was expertly and brilliantly implemented by my friend, Dr. Michael Sheehy, previously the Director of Research at TBRC and now the Director of Programs at the Mind Life Institute.
+Previously, at the Tibetan Buddhist Resource Center (an online library), I designed the program and raised $2.5 million (with success increased to $5 million that has become a $1.8 million annual grant, ensuring the library’s future) that digitized 5.6 million pages of Tibetan texts in Asia over three years, which was expertly implemented by Dr. Michael Sheehy, previously the Director of Research at TBRC and now the Director of Programs at the Mind Life Institute.

 I joined TBRC as a result of seeing the July 2012 premiere of the documentary film "Digital Dharma."
 Inspired by the life of Gene Smith, I had to be a part of the ongoing efforts to sustain and expand his extraordinary digital preservation of Tibetan texts which led to me becoming the Director of Sustainability from 2012 to 2015.

 Before TBRC, I spent a decade consulting to European and Asian institutional investors.
 In 2000, I joined Perinvest in London specializing in alternative investments.
 Prior to Perinvest, I was at the Milken Institute in Santa Monica, California where I co-authored studies on the Asian Financial Crisis that were published by the Institute and Forbes.
 Previously, I was a Principal at Hanmi Capital, a Korean venture capital firm and started at Sheraton Lehman in 1989 in New York.

 I published a chapter on "Understanding the Difference Between Hedging and Speculating" about which Professor Alfred Chandler of the Harvard Business School wrote, "Your piece should be required reading for all investors dealing with derivatives."